yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

  ![httpSessionSharing2.jpg](/attachment_files/httpSessionSharing2.jpg)

-The end-to-end path between the 2 data center nodes includes the servlet and Shiro filters, and the IMDG with local cache and WAN Gateway.
+The end-to-end path between the two data center nodes includes the servlet and Shiro filters, and the IMDG with local cache and WAN Gateway.

  ![httpSessionSharing3.jpg](/attachment_files/httpSessionSharing3.jpg)